huzaifa3115/WP-Assessment-Plugin/README.md

 # WP-Assessment-Plugin
-Assessment &amp; Quiz system - based on WP plugin
+Assessment &amp; Quiz system - based on the WP plugin